coderstar1234/discover-name/README.md

 <h1 align="center"> DISCOVER-NAME 👩‍💻</h1>

-- The discovery name simple project for html, CSS and JavaScrip.<br>
+- The discovery name simple project for HTML, CSS, and JavaScrip.<br>

 - Discover is a web project that showcases a collection of photos from different locations around the world.